falidevit/falidevit/README.md

 - 👋 Hi, I’m @falidevit
 - 👀 I’m interested in web development with Php / Laravel - Ruby / Ruby On rails - Javascript / React
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Devops (Docker - Kubernate)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Laravel Or Ruby On rails
 - 📫 How to reach me falliloudiaww@gmail.com

 <!---